ucrbioinfo/PGV/README.md

 Following input needs to be provided to run the PGV flow:
 -    `XMFAFile` Output file of ProgressiveMauve (.xmfa)
 -    `inputGenomes` Genome sequence files in pan-genomes
 -    `numOfChrms` ProgressiveMauve concatenates all chromosomes/contigs of one genome into one long sequence.
 In order to seperate chromosomes, users should specifiy number of chromosomes to be considered when generating dotplot and BED files for visualization.
+For example, if numOfChrms is set to 1 while in fact there are more than 1 chromosome in the genomes, alignments from all chromosomes will still be used to build consensus and visualized in dotplot/BED files for PGV genome viewer, but alignments from chromosome 2 and more will be shown as in contigs (not seperated in corresponding chromosomes).
 -    `alnScoreThr` Threshold for alignment scores to determine potential misjoins
 -    `BEDaligned` Whether to align core blocks in accession with corresponding core blocks in consensus
 -    `color` Colors used for different blocks in PGV Genome Viewer [optional]